Rishabh672003/Programming-Notes/pps-prac.md

 ## **This only contains code that was done in PPS practical and no others**
 ## And only those which i though were somewhat difficult i haven't included the very easy one which anyone can do
+## I dont guarantee that only these code will come in practical any other can also come

 ## Prac 2